vvmc/vvmc.github.io/pages/mydoc/mydoc_is_there_anything_else_i_should_know.md

 folder: mydoc
 ---

 Because these are selected topics from a larger administrator guide, the hyperlinks to other topics in the source don't work.
 However, I chose to keep the blue text that's associated with hyperlinks so that you might have greater context.
+Also, I used a custom style guide these topics.